-- Prior to the start of work, temporary high visibility fencing and/or flagging would be installed around sensitive natural communities and, if identified within the ESL, special-status plants, where appropriate. - BR-4: Prior to the start of work, temporary high visibility fencing and/or flagging would be installed around intermittent streams, wetlands and other waters, where appropriate.
-No work would occur within fenced/flagged areas and no discharge of construction debris would take place. - BR-5: For special-status amphibians, a qualified biologist would conduct an amphibian survey immediately prior to ground-disturbing work, such as grading or vegetation removal.
+BR-4: Prior to the start of work, temporary high visibility fencing and/or flagging would be installed around intermittent streams, wetlands and other waters, where appropriate.
+No work would occur within fenced/flagged areas and no discharge of construction debris would take place.

+BR-5: For special-status amphibians, a qualified biologist would conduct an amphibian survey immediately prior to ground-disturbing work, such as grading or vegetation removal.
 If amphibians are discovered in areas of work activities, they would be relocated to nearby suitable habitat.
-If threatened or endangered species are discovered, including Foothill Yellow-legged frog (FYLF), work would either be stopped until the animal is out of the impact area, or CDFW would be contacted to establish steps to avoid or minimize adverse effects. - BR-6: A Limited Operating Period (LOP) would be observed, whereby all project activities would occur during daytime hours and between September 16 and January 31, which is a time of year when the following listed species would not be expected to have dependent young: ring-tailed cat, Sonoma tree vole, white-footed vole, Townsend's big-eared bat, Humboldt marten, fisher West Coast Distinct Population segment (DPS), NSO, and MAMU.
-Specific measures for threatened and endangered species include: - Ring-tailed cat: Prior to removal, the mature alder tree at B-34A or B-34B, or any other suitable denning habitat, would be surveyed by a qualified biologist for cavities that could provide rest or den sites.
-If a potential den is identified, it would be monitored until absence was confirmed or CDFW would be contacted to establish appropriate steps. - Humboldt marten and fisher: Prior to removal, the mature alder tree at B-34A or B-34B, or any other suitable denning habitat, would be surveyed by a qualified biologist for cavities that could provide rest or den sites.
+If threatened or endangered species are discovered, including foothill yellow-legged frog (FYLF), work would either be stopped until the animal is out of the impact area, or CDFW would be contacted to establish steps to avoid or minimize adverse effects.

+BR-6: A Limited Operating Period (LOP) would be observed, whereby all project activities would occur during the day, between September 16 and January 31, which is a time of year when the following special-status species would not be expected to have dependent young: ring-tailed cat, Sonoma tree vole, white-footed vole, Townsend's big-eared bat, Humboldt marten, fisher West Coast Distinct Population segment (DPS), northern spotted owl (NSO), and marbled murrelet (MAMU).
+Specific measures for species include:

+• Ring-tailed cat: Prior to removal, the mature alder tree at B-34A or B-34B, or any other suitable denning habitat, would be surveyed by a qualified biologist for cavities that could provide rest or den sites.
+If a potential den is identified, it would be monitored until absence was confirmed or CDFW would be contacted to establish appropriate steps.

+- Humboldt marten and fisher: Prior to removal, the mature alder tree at B-34A or B-34B, or any other suitable denning habitat, would be surveyed by a qualified biologist for cavities that could provide rest or den sites.
 If a potential den is identified, it would be monitored until absence was confirmed or USFWS and CDFW would be contacted to establish appropriate steps.
-Except where delivering equipment and landing (in designated staging areas), helicopters would operate at an altitude high enough to avoid damaging trees directly or by rotor wash.
+Except where delivering equipment and landing (in designated staging areas), helicopters would operate at an altitude high enough to avoid damaging trees directly or by rotor wash. - Northern spotted owl and marbled murrelet: Except where delivering equipment and landing (in designated staging areas), helicopters would operate at an altitude high enough to avoid damaging trees directly or by rotor wash.
+No suitable NSO or MAMU nest trees would be removed.
+No MAMU critical habitat will be altered or removed to the extent that the physical and biological features of the habitat essential to the conservation of the species would be negatively affected.

-- Northern spotted owl and marbled murrelet: Except where delivering equipment and landing (in designated staging areas), helicopters would operate at an altitude high enough to avoid damaging trees directly or by rotor wash.
-No suitable NSO or MAMU nest trees would be removed. - BR-11: Before start of work, a meeting with the contractor would consist of a briefing on environmental permit conditions and requirements relative to each stage of the proposed project, including, but not limited to, work windows, drilling site management, and how to identify and report regulated species within the project areas. - BR-12: A rubber track rig (less than 6 feet wide) would be used to minimize disturbance within the park.
-At the direction of NPS, gravel and/or rubber mats would be used to ensure the track rig does not negatively impact the road, coastal trail, or bore locations. - BR-13: Prior to installation, NPS would review and comment on the proposed rock dissipation structure located at B-22. - BR-14: Drilling contractors would be directed to take precautions against fire, such as keeping fire suppression equipment on hand.
+BR-7: Before start of work, a meeting with the contractor would consist of a briefing on environmental permit conditions and requirements relative to each stage of the proposed project, including, but not limited to, work windows, proper trash disposal and food storage, drilling site management, methods for preventing the spread of invasive species, and how to identify and report regulated species within the project areas.

+BR-8: A rubber track rig (less than 6 feet wide) would be used to minimize disturbance at location B-26.
+At the direction of NPS, gravel and/or rubber mats would be used to ensure the track rig does not negatively impact the road, coastal trail, or bore locations.

+BR-9: Drilling contractors would be directed to take precautions against fire, such as keeping fire suppression equipment on hand.